 Nottingham Business School students who have graduated from similar HRM Masters programmes report that the learning has greatly helped their knowledge and ability to apply it.
 This in turn has enhanced their credibility at work and improved their career prospects.

 Although this course does not currently offer a placement, the applied Consultancy Project provides the opportunity to put into practice the knowledge gained from the previous modules within a real life UK business setting.
-The Consultancy Project enables you to undertake an assignment to develop your consultancy skills and gain a detailed understanding of the management and operation of a modern business.
+The Consultancy Project enables you to undertake a HR assignment and develop your consultancy skills and gain a detailed understanding of the management and operation of a modern business.

 The consultancy project